S-7mza/project-predictive-template/workshops/00_PRE_WORKCHECKLISTS.md

 - Attach: `scripts/README.md` and deployment environment notes.

 8) User Training & Handoff Review — Pre-work
-- Provide final dashboards for demo and training materials (slides).
+- Provide access to the interface(s) where predictions are consumed (dashboards, apps, reports, APIs) and training materials (slides).
-- Prepare a short training plan and a list of user groups to train.
+- Prepare a short training plan and a list of user groups to train, focusing on how to interpret and act on predictions.
-- Complete `follow_up/FUP_TEMPLATE.md` with initial handoff notes.
+- Complete `follow_up/FUP_TEMPLATE.md` with initial handoff notes and support contacts for the model.

 9) Retrospective / Post-release — Pre-work
 - Collect feedback notes, bug list, enhancement backlog and usage metrics.